The Editor Dilemma

 Zero setup:

-- No installation
+- No installation required

-- No configuration
+- No configuration needed

-- Works immediately
+- Works immediately in any modern browser

 Collaboration:

-- Real-time editing
+- Real-time editing with multiple authors

-- See collaborator cursors
+- See collaborator cursors and selections live

-- Comments and review
+- Comments and review workflow built in

-- Share with a link
+- Share with a link—no account required for viewers

 Purpose-built:

-- Designed for LaTeX specifically
+- Designed for LaTeX specifically, not adapted from general-purpose tools

-- Academic workflows considered
+- Academic workflows considered in every design decision

-- Clean, focused interface
+- Clean, focused interface without distractions

-- Optimized for writing
+- Optimized for writing, not coding

 Weaknesses